-Students should consult the full description of the University policies on Appeal of Grade in the Calendar (see Academic Regulations, Grade Appeal Policy, p.
-57).
+Students should consult the full description of the University policies on Program Appeals, Appeal of Grade, Student Discipline Policy - Academic Offences, and Student Discipline Policy - Non-Academic Offences (see Academic Regulations, Policies, and Program Requirements, p.
+53).

 A graduate student is expected to exemplify high standards of academic and ethical behaviour and is subject to the University's student discipline and ethical behaviour policies.